JimZwartveld/grillex/implementation_plan/implementation_plan_phase09.md

 **Description:**
 Add comprehensive tests verifying that static and dynamic cargo connections behave correctly under different load case types.

+**Important Modelling Note:**
+When using static/dynamic spring filtering, ensure the model has sufficient restraints for each load case type independently.
+For example, if static springs only provide vertical stiffness (bearing pads), the cargo CoG node will be unrestrained horizontally in Permanent load cases (since dynamic springs are excluded).
+This will cause a singular stiffness matrix.
+Either:
+- Provide full 6-DOF stiffness in static connections (representing friction), or
+- Add explicit boundary conditions to the cargo CoG node for DOFs not covered by static springs

 **Test Cases:**